tkrisztian95/basic-k8s-dev-cluster-setup-examples/single-node/K3s/Readme.md

 ```

 Check can connect from the host:
-To connect from the host machine to the pod running inside the K8s cluster on the VM, navigate to one of URLs in your browser:
+To connect from the host machine to the pod running inside the K8s cluster on the VM, navigate to one of the URLs in your browser:
 - Using the VMs private IP address: http://192.168.33.10:8080,
   -  It's fixed, defined in the Vagrantfile.
 - or via http://localhost:8080